Is DraftKings Legal in North Carolina?

 |📆 Promo Last Updated

-New users can sign up with the DraftKings North Carolina promo code to get $300 in bonus bets once online sports betting officially launches in the state.
+New users can sign up with the DraftKings North Carolina promo code to get $250 in bonus bets now that online sports betting officially launched in NC,

-- Click on the "BET NOW" sign-up link below to pre-register a new DraftKings North Carolina online sportsbook account today.
+- Click on the "BET NOW" sign-up link below to register a new DraftKings North Carolina online sportsbook account today.

 - No physical promo code is required for this offer.

-Sign up early with DraftKings North Carolina today, and get $300 in total bonus bets at one of the top North Carolina sportsbooks come Monday.
+Sign up now with DraftKings North Carolina today, and get $250 in total bonus bets at one of the top North Carolina sportsbooks.

-New customers can use the DraftKings North Carolina promo code to qualify for $300 in total bonus bets once DraftKings NC officially launches at noon ET on March 11.
+New customers can use the DraftKings North Carolina promo code to qualify for $250 in total bonus bets now that DraftKings Sportsbook NC is live.

-Pre-registered users get $100 in bonus bets to wager once they log in to the DraftKings North Carolina mobile app on launch day, plus another bet $5, get $200 in bonus bets welcome offer once it's live in North Carolina.

 Click on the "BET NOW" sign-up link below to pre-register an account using our exclusive DraftKings North Carolina promo code!